mdarwaz0786/indiafilings/backend/README.md

-This is MERN Stack web app.
+This project is build using Nodejs/Expressjs and MongoDB project.